Do you think you need a “job” to make money?

 Generally, you’ll have to sign a release form accepting the consequences of the trial itself, so this is a task for those who are not afraid of that possibility.

 Hospitals and universities are also a good place to seek out this type of money-making opportunity.

-For a detailed article on this topic that include a list of places you can go to participate, making money as a human guinea pig.
+For a detailed article on this topic that includes a list of places you can go to participate, read making money as a human guinea pig.